vuldin/redpanda-instruqt-day2-helm/01-day2-helm-overview/assignment.md

         ca_file: ca.crt
 ```

-The configuration for connecting to this cluster is stored in the "operator" profile shown above.
+The configuration for connecting to this cluster is stored in the "redpanda-helm" profile shown above.
 You can create multiple profiles within rpk, and switch between them to connect to various clusters.
 More details on rpk profiles [here](https://docs.redpanda.com/current/reference/rpk/rpk-profile/rpk-profile/).

 Monitoring
 ===============